Coffee Prices Fall Back After 1-1/2 Week Rally

-NY arabica coffee prices today are lower on some long liquidation pressure after the rally seen over the past 1-1/2 weeks.
+NY arabica coffee prices fell on Tuesday due to some long liquidation pressure after the rally seen over the past 1-1/2 weeks.
 That rally was sparked mainly by the Iran war, which has closed the Strait of Hormuz and caused global shipping problems.
 The closure of the waterway has increased global shipping rates, insurance, and fuel costs, and raises costs for coffee importers and roasters.

 In other recent bullish factors, Brazil's Trade Ministry reported last Thursday that Brazil's Feb coffee exports fell -17.4% y/y to 142,000 MT.
 Meanwhile, Somar Meteorologia reported on Monday that Brazil's largest arabica coffee-growing area, Minas Gerais, received 14.9 mm of rain last week, or 35% of the historical average.